polgreen/uclid/notes/UclidMeetings.md

 1. Investigate profiling infrastructure.
 1. Why do we have both RuntimeError and AssertionError?
 We should only have one.
-1. Try Boolector as another backend solver.
+1. Try Boolector as another backend solver. [done]
 1. Create individual publish.sh files for each folder.
-Don't publish tutorial sources.
+Don't publish tutorial sources. [done]
 1. Document CoverDecorator.

 Further TODOs